Stephen Belber: Career

-In 2006, his play A Small Melodramatic Story, was produced by The Labyrinth Theater Company (at the Public Theater), starring Isiah Whitlock Jr. and Quincy Bernsteine.
+In 2006, his play A Small Melodramatic Story was produced by The Labyrinth Theater Company (at the Public Theater), starring Isiah Whitlock Jr. and Quincy Bernsteine.

 In 2008 his play Fault Lines was produced by Naked Angels at The Cherry Lane Theater in New York, directed by David Schwimmer and starring Josh Lucas, Noah Emmerich, Jennifer Mudge and Dominic Fumusa.

-Also in 2008, his play Geometry of Fire was produced by The Rattlestick Theater in New York, starring Jennifer Mudge, Jeffrey Demunn and Kevin O’Donnell, and directed by Lucie Tiberghien.
+Also in 2008, his play Geometry of Fire was produced by Rattlestick Theater in New York, starring Jennifer Mudge, Jeffrey Demunn and Kevin O’Donnell, and directed by Lucie Tiberghien.

 In 2010, Belber's play Dusk Rings A Bell was produced by New York's Atlantic Theater Company, starring Kate Walsh and Paul Sparks, and directed by Sam Gold.

 In 2012, Belber's play Don’t Go Gentle was produced by New York's Manhattan Class Company, starring Michael Cristofer, Jennifer Mudge, Maxx Brawer, David Wilson Barnes and Angela Lewis, and directed by Lucie Tiberghien.

 Also in 2012, his play The Power Of Duff received the first of 3 domestic productions, at New York Stage & Film, the first of which starred Greg Kinnear, Jennifer Westfeldt and Dominic Fumusa.
 (It subsequently went on to productions at The Huntington Theater in Boston and The Geffen Theater in LA.)

 In 2014, Belber's play The Muscles In Our Toes was produced by The Labyrinth Theater Company in New York, directed by Annie Kauffman.

 Belber's other plays include The Transparency of Val, The Wake, Through Fred, The Death of Frank, Mel and Gene, Drifting Elegant, and Finally.
 A number of Belber's other plays have been developed through the PlayPenn New Play Conference.

+In 2019, Belber's play Joan premiered at Colt Coeur.
+It was directed by Adrienne Campbell-Holt and starred Johanna Day, Adam Harrington, Marjan Neshat.